filipedrsantos/PortfolioProjects/README.md

-This portfolio contains projects I'm developing during my journey of self-learning concepts and tools related to data analytics and data science.
+This portfolio contains projects I'm developing during my journey of learning concepts and tools related to data analytics and data science.

 The SQL_Projects folder includes two projects on SQL.
 One on data exploration and one on data cleaning.